A paperfolding paradise

 A second version of the same design appears in the same book as Die Wandtasche (the wall pocket)

-The first diagrams for the Paper Cup of which I am aware appear in the book 'Jouxjoux en Papier' by Tom Tit (real name Arthur Good), published in Paris by Paul Lechevalier in 1924, under the title 'Le Gobelet de Voyage'.
+The Paper Cup also appears in the book 'Jouxjoux en Papier' by Tom Tit (real name Arthur Good), published in Paris by Paul Lechevalier in 1924, under the title 'Le Gobelet de Voyage'.